 Center for Pediatric Biomedical Informatics

-The Center for Pediatric Biomedical Informatics was organized in 2006 as a multidisciplinary group comprised of faculty and staff with informatics background, and an interest and/or vision to optimally develop and use the electronic health medical record to both understand and improve the quality of healthcare delivery and research in children.
-The Center’s primary goals are to utilize novel information technology, computer science, and knowledge management methods to: deliver safer and more effective care; increase the efficiency of care delivery; improve disease prevention; increase the effectiveness of translational research; improve knowledge access and technology-enhanced education; and enhance regulatory compliance.
+The Center for Pediatric Biomedical Informatics was organized in 2006 as a multidisciplinary group comprised of faculty and staff with a background in informatics and an interest to optimally develop and use the electronic health medical record to understand and improve the quality of healthcare research and delivery in children.
+The center’s primary goals are to utilize novel information technology, computer science and knowledge management methods to: deliver safer and more effective care; increase the efficiency of care delivery; improve disease prevention; increase the effectiveness of translational research; improve knowledge access and technology-enhanced education; and enhance regulatory compliance.

 - Development of metrics to assess quality and variance in care delivery at Children’s National

 - Provision of a home for the Clinical Decision Support and Reporting Group